Services Contacts Free Consultation via WhatsApp

 What is the difference between legalization and apostille?

-Legalization is a multi-step process in which a document is sequentially certified by a notary, the Minjust, the MFA, and the Embassy of the destination country.
+Legalization is a multi-step process in which a document is sequentially certified by a notary, the Minjust, the MID, and the Embassy of the destination country.
 Each authority confirms the authenticity of the previous one.
 An apostille is a simplified procedure for member states of the Hague Convention: one stamp from one competent authority replaces the entire certification chain.
 An apostille is simpler, faster, and cheaper, but it only works in convention countries.
 The UAE is not a member of the convention, so only legalization is available.

 Need help with documents?